 Joseph Coughlin, Ph.D., director of the MIT AgeLab in Cambridge, MA, and others testify before the Senate Special Committee on Aging as debate about policy and program funding for American seniors can no longer be put off.
 Coughlin recommends that virtual reality (VR) become a standard device among senior living communities, assisted living and nursing homes.
 Not only did residents engaging with VR have fun, but there is also less depression and more engagement in active conversations with other residents as a by-product of the technology.

 Other technologies on display include smartphone apps with health functions, smart glasses that can help prevent accidental falls for seniors with limited eyesight, and a pen that can help people with reduced vision identify items.
 Using these and other tech devices can create a better aging experience and reduce the need for hospitalization for many seniors.
 Technology provides a net benefit for programs like Medicare that routinely pay for hospitalization costs that include injuries due to falling, reactions from incorrect prescription dosages, and other emergent care needs that can be avoided with practical technology applications.

 While no one can discount the importance of funding social programs that benefit aging Americans, applications of specific technologies for seniors can reduce overall costs associated with the baby boomer generation.
 As the federal government begins to tackle the issues at hand for seniors, there is a lesson to be learned.
 Putting off planning for or relying on some other entity to solve retirement and health care issues is a dangerous proposition.
-Please click the button below to schedule an appointment or call our office by dialing (817) 462-5454.
+Schedule an appointment or call our office by dialing (817) 462-5454.